-MICHAEL WHITE Age: 36 Director Michael White has served as a member of our Board since August 2021.
+MICHAEL WHITE Age: 37 Director Michael White has served as a member of our Board since August 2021.
 Prior to the Pre-IPO Reorganization, Mr. White had been a member of the Board of Managers of Penelope Group GP since January 2020.
 Mr. White is a principal at Advent International, L.P. and has focused on buyouts and growth equity investments in the retail, consumer and leisure sector since joining Advent in 2019.
 Advent International, L.P. is affiliated with the Advent Funds that acquired the Olaplex business in January 2020.
 Prior to Advent, Mr. White worked at TPG Capital from 2012 to 2018 and Bain & Company from 2009 to 2012.
-Mr. White is currently a director at Orveon, Inc. He previously served on the board of directors of First Watch Restaurant Group, Inc. from 2019 to 2023.
+Mr. White is currently a director at Orveon, Inc. and Sauer Brands Inc. He previously served on the board of directors of First Watch Restaurant Group, Inc. from 2019 to 2023.
 Mr. White earned an H.B.A. with distinction and an Ivey Scholar designation from Ivey Business School at Western University and an M.B.A., with distinction, from Harvard Business School.
 We believe Mr. White is qualified to serve on our Board because of his experience advising and investing in retail and consumer companies.

-PAULA ZUSI Age: 63 Director
+PAULA ZUSI Age: 64 Director

 Paula Zusi has served as a member of our Board since August 2021.
 Prior to the Pre-IPO Reorganization, Ms. Zusi had been a member of the Board of Managers of Penelope Group GP since July 2020.
 In 2015, Ms. Zusi founded Global Retail Advisors, LLC, which provides consulting on supply chain and operational capabilities to companies and investment firms, including Advent International, L.P. and some of its portfolio companies.
 Advent International, L.P. is affiliated with the Advent Funds that acquired the Olaplex business in January 2020.
 Ms. Zusi specializes in driving gross margin improvement, as well as building supply chain and operational capabilities for high growth companies.
 Previously, Ms. Zusi was the Executive Vice President and Chief Supply Chain Officer at Ann Inc., the parent company of the Ann Taylor and Loft brands, from 2008 to 2014.
 Prior to joining Ann Inc., Ms. Zusi was the Corporate Vice President at Liz Claiborne, Inc. from 1999 to 2008.
 Prior to joining Liz Claiborne, Inc., Ms. Zusi held leadership roles in various apparel and retail related companies.
 Ms. Zusi is currently a board member and former Chairman of the American Apparel and Footwear Association and serves on the Advisory Board of the University of Delaware College of Fashion and Apparel Studies.
 Ms. Zusi earned a B.S. in Fashion and Apparel Studies from the University of Delaware.
-We believe Ms. Zusi is qualified to serve on our Board because of her more than 30 years of experience in supply chain and operations.
+Ms. Zusi was previously nominated to serve on our Board because of her more than 30 years of experience in supply chain and operations, and we are grateful to have benefited from her expertise, valuable business insights and strong commitment to Olaplex and our stockholders.
+She will not stand for re-election at the Annual Meeting.